ahmadoji01/rails-2gaijin/README.md

     - Gems Bundle and Node Modules Installation
     - Credentials Configuration
     - Configuration for Local Development
-        - MongoDB Connection Configuration
+        - Credentials Configuration
-        - Redis Server Configuration
+- Running Rails Application

 ### Ubuntu
 Ubuntu > 18.04 is recommended as we will use Ruby 2.6.3 and Ruby on Rails 5.2.3 that is released after Ubuntu 18.04.
 If you have your PC installed with Ubuntu 18.04, you can skip to the next section.
 This section is intended for Ubuntu installation on Windows 10.